OCamlPro/alt-ergo/docs/sphinx_docs/Input_file_formats/Native/02_types/02_01_builtin.md

 #### The `bool`/`prop` conflict

-Prior to Alt-Ergo 2.3.0, Alt-Ergo handled differently boolean variables `bool` and propositional variables `prop`.
+Prior to Alt-Ergo 2.3.0, Alt-Ergo's native language handled differently boolean variables `bool` and propositional variables `prop`.
 The two keywords still exist in Alt-Ergo 2.3.0, but those two types have been made fully compatible: any function or operator taking a `bool` or a `prop` as an argument accepts both.

 The historical separation comes from Alt-Ergo origins in the Coq ecosystem: in Coq, `prop` is much richer than `bool`.